 We just published a photo of employees picketing right between you and the audience at the Balboa Park candidates forum.

 I actually respect those people who were picketing.
-A lot of people can just sit back and yap at you.
-These people are actually committed enough, and they have enough nerve—they're going to do it right in front of me.
+A lot of people can just sit back and yap at you—do it in a blog, do it however they want.
+These people are actually committed enough, and they have enough nerve—they're going to do it right in front of me, and they're city workers.
 I think that takes some balls, to be very honest with you, and I admire them for that.
 They're not sitting back letting other people do the talking.
-They're basically saying, “Hey, we're unhappy with you, and we're showing it, and we're not afraid to be out here and do it front of you and everybody else.”
+They're basically saying, “Hey, we're unhappy with you, and we're showing it, and we're not afraid to be out here and do it front of you and everybody else,” and I admire that.
 It's the same reason I admire [mayoral challengers] Eric Bidwell and Floyd Morrow and James Hart.
 I mean, at least they're up there doing it.

 I want you to think about the city's recovery from scandal, dysfunction and financial chaos in terms of a one-year calendar.
 Jan.
 1 is when you took office, and Dec.
 31 is a return to normalcy.
 What day is today?

 I think there's always going to be changes in the second term.
 Some people sign on for a term.
 Some people sign on for two terms.
 Some people stay as long as you want them to.
 Others have said, “I'm exhausted.”
 So, yeah, I do think there will be some turnover, but I don't know to what magnitude.
-No one's come in and said, “I'm leaving the day after.”
+No one's come in and said, “I'm leaving the day after,” or anything like that.

 That leads me to one of the criticisms of your administration.
 The perception is that your office is run by political consultant Tom Shepard and political advisor Kris Michell, with spokesperson Fred Sainz maybe a half-step down.

 You know, that's interesting because Tom doesn't really have a role.

 He doesn't have a role in any of the political decisions?